-Standard and effective date Description Adoption status and financial statement impact In June 2016, the FASB issued ASU 2016- The guidance replaces the current incurred loss We have no plans to early adopt this guidance.
+Standard and effective date Description Adoption status and financial statement impact In August 2018, the FASB issued ASU The guidance clarifies that implementation costs We are in the process of reviewing the 2018-15 "Customer's Accounting for incurred in a hosting arrangement that is a service accounting standard.
+Based on our preliminary Implementation Costs Incurred in a Cloud contract should be accounted for in the same review and analysis, this new guidance will not Computing Arrangement that is a Service manner as implementation costs incurred to have a material impact on our financial Contract."
+The guidance is effective for our first quarter of 2020 and early adoption is develop or obtain internal-use software. condition, results of operations, cash flows, and financial statement disclosures. permitted. illianciai statement disclosures.
+In June 2016, the FASB issued ASU 2016- The guidance replaces the current incurred loss We have no plans to early adopt this guidance.
 13 "Financial Instruments - Credit impairment methodology with a methodology that We are in the process of reviewing the standard.
 Losses."
-This guidance is effective for reflects expected credit losses and requires Significant implementation matters yet to be public business entities for non-U.S. consideration of a broader range of reasonable addressed include system selection, drafting of Securities Exchange Commission filers for and supportable information to inform credit loss accounting policies and disclosures, designing the first quarter of 2021 and early adoption estimates.
-Credit losses relating to available-for- processes and controls.
-We are currently unable is permitted. sale securities would also be recorded through an to estimate the impact on the financial allowance for credit losses. statements.
+This guidance is effective for reflects expected credit losses and requires Significant implementation matters yet to be public business entities for non-U.S. consideration of a broader range of reasonable addressed include system selection, drafting of Securities Exchange Commission filers for and supportable information to inform credit loss accounting policies and disclosures, and the first quarter of 2021 and early adoption estimates.
+Credit losses relating to available-for- designing processes and controls.
+We are is permitted. sale securities would also be recorded through an currently unable to estimate the impact on the allowance for credit losses. financial statements.